Make a great impression on new hires right from the beginning—otherwise, they may just leave.

 Here are a few video ideas for the first month of onboarding.
 These examples are designed for specific roles and may not be suited for the employee you’re onboarding, but they’ll show you the level of detail to aim for in the first 30 days.

 Many roles require training on industry-specific topics.
 Give new hires this mandatory training in the first month of onboarding—they’ll need to know the information to begin their job so they’ll be eager to learn.
 Using video is especially good for breaking down complicated topics or rules with visuals.
-For example, check out this training video on good manufacturing practices training from United Pharmaceuticals.
+For example, check out this training video on good cybersecurity practices.

 Employees may also need training that isn’t mandatory but still helpful for completing their tasks.
 With video, you can use characters, text, and more to bring different tactics to life and make them understandable.
 Ellie Mae, for example, uses humor to capture new hires’ attention in this “intro to call etiquette” training.